KeyCorp's 2022 ESG Report High - GuruFocus.com

 Originally published in Key's 2022 Environmental, Social, and Governance report

-- Notably, we have reached 36% of our goal to achieve carbon neutral operations across our scope 1 direct emissions and scope 2 indirect emissions1, by year-end 2030.
+Workplace: For all Key employees to bring their full, authentic selves to do their best work.

-- Joined the Partnership for Carbon Accounting Financials (PCAF) and completed an initial assessment of financed emissions.
+Marketplace: Advance equity and inclusion in ourcommunities by building mutually beneficial relationships with diverse clients and partners.

-To learn more about Key's ESG efforts, read the 2022 Environmental, Social, and Governance Report here.
+To learn more about Key's DEI efforts, read the 2022 Environmental, Social, and Governance Report here.

 View additional multimedia and more ESG storytelling from KeyBank on 3blmedia.com.